What is spina bifida?

 Before and during pregnancy, a woman can help prevent spina bifida in her child.

 - Get plenty of folic acid each day, both before you get pregnant and during pregnancy.
-All foods made from grains and sold in Canada and the United States have folic acid added.
-Foods rich in folic acid include fortified breakfast cereals and breads, spinach, and oranges.
-Experts recommend that you also take a daily vitamin with folic acid or a folic acid supplement.
+All foods made from grains and sold in Canada have folic acid added.
+Foods rich in folic acid include fortified breakfast cereals, breads, tortillas, and rice.
+Your doctor or midwife may recommend that you also take a daily vitamin with folic acid or a folic acid supplement.

-- If you take medicine for seizures or acne, talk with your doctor before you get pregnant.
+- If you take medicine for seizures or acne, talk with your doctor or midwife before you get pregnant.
 Some of these medicines can cause birth defects.

 - Don't drink alcohol while you are pregnant.
 Any amount of alcohol may affect your baby's health.

 - Don't let your body get too hot in the first weeks of pregnancy.
-For example, don't use a sauna or hot tub.
+For example, avoid using a sauna or hot tub.
+Or talk to your doctor or midwife before using them.
 And treat a high fever right away.
-The heat could raise your baby's risk for spina bifida.
+High body temperature could raise your baby's risk for spina bifida.